jals-es/frameworkphp_jquery/README.md

-# PHP-MVC-Jquery | RESTAURANT
+# FRAMEWORKPHP_ANGULAR | RESTAURANT

-_Project of the second quarter of 1st of Web Applications Development_
+_Project of the third quarter of 1st of Web Applications Development_

 * [WEBSITE] - _Click here to go to the web._